ziap/ziap.github.io/content/blog/parallel-array/index.md

 }
 ```

-That's basically it, implementing "pop", or remove and return the last item, is
+That's basically it.
+Implementing "pop", or removing and returning the last
-left as an exercise for the reader.
+item, is left as an exercise for the reader.

 # Generalize to arbitrarily shape